city41/smaghetti/README.md

 PRs are welcome, but please open an issue and discuss with me first before starting any work.
 That way no one does any wasted effort

-## Emulation help

-Are you good at GBA emulation and/or ARM assembly?
-I am in need of a way to jump the user straight to their level when they are editing, to get a faster feedback loop.
-This could be done...

-* using save states, but so far no web based GBA emulator supports them
-* patching the SMA4 rom to jump straight to the e-reader world as quickly as possible
-* possibly some other way?

-So far I have done a hokey "automation" where Smaghetti enters button inputs to get the user to their level as quickly as possible, but it's not great...

 ## Bug reports

 Since Smaghetti is so young, there is a ton of bugs.
 Feel free to file them here as an issue